ceca2017/fizz_buzz_js/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ceca2017/fizz_buzz_js/badge.svg?branch=master)](https://coveralls.io/github/ceca2017/fizz_buzz_js?branch=master)

-Internal comments and questions (not for shipped solution :))
+Not sure how to activate the coverage.
+I found the following info at https://github.com/nickmerwin/node-coveralls.
+It says "to pipe the lcov output to ./node_modules/coveralls/bin/coveralls.js".
+I have not found info on how to do this though.
+I also found the info:
+"cat ./coverage/lcov.info | ./node_modules/coveralls/bin/coveralls.js".
+But this sounds like a manual run in the terminal?
+So some guidance here would be great :)

+I think the TravisCI seems to work OK.
+I see some results at their website.

-How to gamify the solution: The "game" as is, may not be very exciting and once it is solved, it cannot be played more.
+Some ideas on how to gamify the solution: The "game" as is, may not be very exciting and once it is solved, it cannot be played more.
 A way to make it more main stream and reusable could be to tell the logic to the player.
 And then have a random number to be displayed to the player.
 He would then have 4 buttons to choose if the number displayed is: the number itself, fizz, buzz or fizz buzz.
 The player would only have a few seconds to give the answer.
 Wrong or late answer and you loose a life.
 After a number of right answers, the time to give a right answer will decrease.
 Total score is the number of right answers after all lives are lost.
 Naturally there will be a high-score table.
 If several players, then they would take turns after loosing a life.
 Arranging the info and buttons in a good way when rendered on mobile devices, should make it possible to play on them as well.

 Even though the fizz_buzz could be created as a function only (not wrapped in a “class”), I created it in a class called Calculator.
 Thinking this would then make it scalable in the future?
 Is this best practice?
 Do programmers typically create a “class”?